gsmainclusivetechlab/b4ll-callcentre/docs/architecture/app.md

 ### Call Centre

-O call centre é executado independentemente do aplicativo móvel e utiliza o Twilio como provedor de comunicação.
-As conexões entre io engine e o Twilio são realizadas atraves de Twilio Markup Language (TwiML).
+The call center is executed independently of the mobile application and uses Twilio as a communication provider.
+The connections between the engine and Twilio are made through Twilio Markup Language (TwiML).

 <div style={{textAlign: 'center'}}>
 <img alt="Docusaurus with Keytar" src={useBaseUrl('img/CallCentreTwilio.svg')} />